Britney Spears Tells Judge She Wants Out of Conservatorship: “I’m Traumatized”

 To condense more than a decade of legal proceedings and nuanced arrangements for background: Spears’ conservatorship was established in 2008, after she was hospitalized for a psychiatric evaluation.
 The oversight is split into two parts, conservator of the person and conservator of the estate.
 Her father, Jamie Spears, did both until September 2019, when a woman named Jodi Montgomery took over the personal side.
 Jamie, along with attorney Andrew Wallet for several years and now with Bessemer Trust, oversees her business interests and finances.

 Amid questions of why Spears hadn’t given a first-person account of her feelings, in person or via a written declaration, Ingham in October told L.A.
 County Superior Court Judge Brenda Penny the singer lacked the capacity to sign a declaration.
-Without such testimony, devoted fans scoured Instagram posts (largely videos of her dancing, seemingly random images and a handful of continually re-uploaded photos of herself) for clues and continued demanding #FreeBritney — all of which was further stoked by the NYT documentary Framing Britney Spears.
+Without such testimony, devoted fans scoured Instagram posts (largely videos of her dancing, seemingly random images and a handful of continually re-uploaded photos of herself) for clues and continued demanding #FreeBritney — a movement further stoked by the NYT documentary Framing Britney Spears.

 Nearly nine months later, Spears finally spoke for herself during a Wednesday afternoon hearing before Penny — who happens to be the mother of Insecure showrunner Prentice Penny.